 As a boy, Harry attended the Old Bethel Church of God, located at the intersection of Nicklow and Old Bethel Roads next to the old farm once owned by his great-grandparents, Jacob and Catherine (Younkin) Minerd Jr. The original wood-frame building has since been demolished and the structure rebuilt in brick across the road.

-Harry built a small dwelling behind his parents’ home in Hexebarger, and lived there and in Scullton, Somerset County in young manhood.
+Harry constructed a small dwelling behind his parents’ home in Hexebarger, and lived there and in Scullton, Somerset County in young manhood.
 He earned a living as a laborer.

 On Christmas Eve 1911, when he was 22 years of age, Harry entered into the bonds of holy matrimony with 17-year-old Amanda Laura Burkett (Dec.
 10, 1894-1963).
 Justice of the peace J.W.
 Henry officiated.
 Amanda was the daughter of Cornelius and Mary "Elizabeth" (Miller) Burkett of Connellsville, Fayette County.
 Because she was legally underage, her parents gave their consent to marry.